 The Compensation and Benefits Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
 The CEO's base salary is set early in each calendar year by the Board of Directors after review of the recommendation of the Compensation and Benefits Committee.
-Mr. Cornwell's base salary in 2016 will be \$156,000, down from \$234,000 in 2015 and 2014.
-The annual MB paid to Mr. Cornwell in early 2016 for 2015 performance represented 53% of his total 2015 compensation.
-Mr. Cornwell's 2015 MB was 1% lower than in 2014.
-In 2015, the Company's consolidated EBT prior to accrual of the annual MB was down 1%.
-EPS were up 1% (not including a 2015 tax provision reduction resulting from a deferred tax liability adjustment that increased 2015 EPS).
-Consistent with prior years, Mr. Cornwell's MB was tied closely to UTMD profits and EPS.
+Mr. Cornwell's base salary in 2020 was set at \$156,000, the same as in 2019 and 2018.
+However, Mr. Cornwell will contribute 50% of his base salary in 2020 to recompense the cost difference above normal sick benefits of paying employees required to be on quarantine from work due to the corona virus.
+The annual MB paid to Mr. Cornwell in early 2020 for 2019 performance represented 66% of his total 2019 compensation.
+Mr. Cornwell's 2019 MB was 8% lower than in 2018 because the Company's consolidated Earnings Before Tax were 8% lower than in 2018.
+The MB, which was based by formula on 5% of the Company's EBT prior to MB accrual, was 8% lower in 2019 than in 2018 for all participants who had met their objectives for the year, except for those who had a change in responsibilities during the year or those who did not receive the full bonus inflating factor due to option awards in the prior year, as further explained below.
+As in prior years, Mr. Cornwell's MB was consistent with other participants in the MB Plan, with the exception that he is not eligible for the bonus inflating factor.

+The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation and Benefits Committee comprised of all the independent directors.
 For all other employees, in collaboration with the other executive officer(s), the CEO develops compensation policies, plans and programs that are intended to meet the objectives of the Company's overall compensation program.
 The Compensation and Benefits Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
 In addition, the committee periodically reviews any proposed changes within a calendar year.
-The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation and Benefits Committee comprised of all the independent directors.
-One hundred sixty-seven UTMD employees, including employees of its subsidiaries, received bonuses for 2015 performance.